Become a Volunteer

 For detailed information about what it means to be a volunteer, we invite you to read the official Court Appointed Special Advocate Job Description.

-If you feel you are ready to become a volunteer, please email Kathleen Wolf for an application.
+If you feel you are ready to become a volunteer, please feel free to submit an application.

 If you’d like to become involved in a child’s life today but have questions, we’d love to hear from you via email or phone: 417.255-2100.